magic-wormhole/magic-wormhole/docs/server-protocol.rst

 at 1 minute.

 Messages are encoded as a dictionary.
-All encodings must include a ``"type"`` key which says what kind of message this is; all other keys depent on the message type.
+All encodings must include a ``"type"`` key which says what kind of message this is; all other keys depend on the message type.

 All messages are serialized as JSON and encoded to UTF-8; these resulting bytes are sent as a single “binary-mode” WebSocket payload.